 You’ve spent a lot of time marketing to your audience before and during the event.
 But the work is far from done after you’ve packed up your boxes and gone home.

 Leveraging video as part of your follow-up strategy not only gives you more mileage out of your show content, it also benefits sales teams by helping your brand maintain visibility among new prospects.
-Click To Tweet
+Share on XA couple of ways to use video content after the event:

 Repurpose Content for Later Use